Ten Danes and a Malagasy on a two-week trip in Madagascar.

 My first impression of Madagascar was quietness.
 Even in the capital Antananarivo, traffic noise was limited.
-Apart from a few cars, city life in Madagascar is mostly characterized by bicycle rickshaws, pousse pousse (running rickshaws) and (often barefoot) pedestrians.
+City life in Madagascar is mostly characterized by bicycle rickshaws, pousse pousse (running rickshaws) and (often barefoot) pedestrians.

 Gentle and growing population